MichaelStott/tech-squawks/README.md

 ## About

-The aim of this website is to present cloud-computing concepts using small, self-contained web apps.
-To achieve this, cloud infrastructure and services are managed with Pulumi.
-Pulumi allows users to easily define their cloud resources using programming languages such as Typescript, Javascript, Python, and Go
+The aim of this website is to present cloud-computing concepts using small, self-contained code examples.
+To achieve this, cloud infrastructure and services are managed with Pulumi, which allows cloud resources to be defined using programming languages such as Typescript, Javascript, Python, and Go

-Flashcards are included at the end of each section to help reinforce concepts covered in the section.
+Flashcards are included at the end of each section to help reinforce key concepts.

 These tutorials are very much a work-in-progress.
 As a result, the site structure and URLs may be subject to change.